 Here are some of my publications.

-I have been fortunate enough to spend the summers of 2002 through 2006 at ATR International in Kyoto, Japan as a Visiting Researcher, most recently in the Knowledge Science Lab, Knowledge Input & Output Group.
+I was fortunate to have been able to spend the summers of 2002 through 2006 at ATR International in Kyoto, Japan as a Visiting Researcher, most recently in the Knowledge Science Lab, Knowledge Input & Output Group, working with Dr. Haruo Noma..

 You can also see a movie of the MRI images of my head they collected in the summer of 2004 (14.2 MB).